GET CHECKED AHL

 Get tested from the comfort of your home.

-GetCheckedAHL is Access Health Louisiana’s home-based testing program that provides free HIV testing and counseling to residents across southeast Louisiana.
-Participants will receive a home-based kit and will be scheduled for a real-time virtual testing appointment with a trained healthcare professional.
+GetCheckedAHL is Access Health Louisiana’s home-based testing program that provides free HIV testing and counseling to residents across southeast Louisiana. ** (At this time, the program is not available to patients living in Central Louisiana.)** Participants will receive a home-based kit and will be scheduled for a real-time virtual testing appointment with a trained healthcare professional.
 During this appointment, the testing navigator will walk you through the steps of testing, offer counseling and support, and discuss your results with you.

 How to know if you need a test.

-***If you think you have been exposed to HIV in the past 72 hours, call Access Health Louisiana at the Pythian clinic at (504) 226-2976 and ask to see a provider about post-exposure prophylaxis (PEP).
+***If you have reason to believe that you have had a possible exposure to HIV in the past 72 hours, call Access Health Louisiana at the Pythian Clinic at (504) 226-2976 and ask to see a provider about post-exposure prophylaxis (PEP).

 Post-exposure prophylaxis (PEP) means taking antiretroviral therapy (ART) medicines after being potentially exposed to HIV to prevent becoming HIV positive.
 It is very important that you contact us immediately if you think you have been exposed to HIV because PEP is most effective within the first 72 hours after an exposure.